Last updated 29th May 2026.

 It’s also great to label keywords that you are a bit uncertain of.
 For example if a client insists on adding some new keywords but you don’t think they are going to convert very well, you can add a label to each keyword saying ‘client suggestion’ and then when you view your keyword data in the keyword table you can easily see which ones you need to keep an eye on.

-You could add labels to ads that contain promotions within their ad text, so you can easily locate them and pause them when the offer is ending.
+You could add labels to ads that contain promotions within their ad text, so you can easily locate them and pause them when the offer ends.

-You can go to the Dimensions tab in AdWords to view the performance of all the account elements you have labelled.
+You can filter campaigns, ad groups, ads, and keywords via labels to view the performance of all the account elements you have labelled.
 Keep in mind that if you label something, it labels that individual element only and no other elements below it.
 For example, if you label an ad group, the label is only applied to the ad group and not to the keywords within it.

 Automated Rules